-Changes to United States Generally Accepted Accounting Principal ("US GAAP") are established by the Financial Accounting Standards Board ("FASB") in the form of Accounting Standards Updates ("ASUs") to the FASB Accounting Standards Codification ("ASC").
-The ASU 2019-12 "Income taxes" was issued and adopted by the Company, however no material impact on the financial statement.
+Changes are established by the Financial Accounting Standards Board ("FASB") in the form of Accounting Standards Updates ("ASUs") to the FASB Accounting Standards Codification ("ASC").
+ASU 2019-12 "Income taxes" was issued and adopted by the Company, however there was no material impact on the financial statement.
 There were no other new relevant ASUs issued during the current fiscal year.